QiyaoWei/website/README.md

 ## Favorite Readings
 This is where I put some of the articles or papers I read, and will recommend to others.
 Specifically, they will either convey some inspiration that I could not have summarized better, or illustrated a theory very clearly

-- Ever wondered where all the one-liners in Stochastic Variational Inference came from?
+- Ever wondered where all the reparametrization in Stochastic Variational Inference came from? http://blog.shakirm.com/2015/10/machine-learning-trick-of-the-day-4-reparameterisation-tricks/
 - In my opinion, the epitome of combining theory and practice: how machine learning should be done.
 Variational Bayes (https://arxiv.org/abs/1312.6114)

 ## Favorite quotes